 Twelve weeks are dedicated to the internship and to writing the bachelor's thesis in the bachelor's phase of the Biomedical Sciences programme.
-The internship focuses on becoming acquainted with research, meaning that the student will need to gain experience in performing biomedical scientific research, preferably within an existing study.
-This (sub) study is the basis for the bachelor's thesis.
+The internship focuses on becoming acquainted with research, meaning that the student gains experience in performing biomedical scientific research, preferably within an existing study.
+This (sub-)study is the basis for the written product, known as the bachelor's thesis.
+After submission of the thesis, the student is defending the thesis in an oral inquiry ('Defence').
+The internship, the thesis and the defence are graded.

 An internship within FHML (Faculty of Health, Medicine and Life Sciences) or MUMC+ (Maastricht University Medical Centre Plus) is considered an internal internship; any other internship is considered an external internship.
 The term 'FHML' is used in the rest of this document to indicate both FHML and MUMC+ for the sake of brevity.
 An internship within FHML is supervised by the 'faculty supervisor' i.e. the 'first assessor' (examiner).
 This supervisor must meet the requirements as stated in the exam regulations.
 Besides the faculty supervisor, there can be one or more daily supervisors.
 For internships outside FHML, a student has one or more external supervisors besides the faculty supervisor.
 The thesis will be assessed by the faculty supervisor and by an independent second assessor.
 The internship coordinator for the Bachelor Biomedical Sciences is the first contact person for the student for questions concerning the preparation and content of an internal or external internship.
 The coordinator will provide information on the internship by means of a lecture: the possibilities and impossibilities, the procedure, the conditions, etc.